What Photographers Do

 Portrait photographers take pictures of individuals or groups of people and usually work in their own studios.
 Photographers who specialize in weddings, religious ceremonies, or school photographs may work on location.

 Commercial and industrial photographers take pictures of various subjects, such as buildings, models, merchandise, artifacts, and landscapes.
 These photographs, which frequently are taken on location, are used for a variety of purposes, including magazine covers and images to supplement analyses of engineering projects.

 Scientific photographers focus on the accurate visual representation of subjects and therefore limit the use of image manipulation software to clarify an image.
 Scientific photographs record scientific or medical data or phenomena.
-Scientific photographers typically use microscopes to photograph subjects.
+Scientific photographers who take pictures of objects too small to be seen with the naked eye use microscopes to photograph their subjects.

 News photographers, also called photojournalists, photograph people, places, and events for newspapers, journals, magazines, or television.
 In addition to taking still photos, photojournalists often work with digital video.